Baked potato: Preparation

-Wrapping the potato in aluminium foil before cooking in a standard oven will help to retain moisture, while leaving it unwrapped will result in a crisp skin.
+Wrapping the potato in aluminium foil before cooking in a standard oven will retain moisture, while leaving it unwrapped will result in a crisp skin.
 Cooking over an open fire or in the coals of a barbecue may require wrapping in foil to prevent burning of the skin.
-A potato buried directly in coals of a fire cooks very nicely, with a mostly burned and inedible skin.
+A potato buried directly in coals of a fire cooks well, albeit with a mostly burned and inedible skin.
 A baked potato is fully cooked when its internal temperature reaches 99 C.

-Once a potato has been baked, some people discard the skin and eat only the softer and moister interior, while others enjoy the taste and texture of the crisp skin, which is rich in dietary fiber.
-Potatoes baked in their skins may lose between 20 and 40% of their vitamin C content because heating in air is slow and vitamin inactivation can continue for a long time.
+Once a potato has been baked, some people discard the skin and eat only the interior, while others enjoy the taste and texture of the skin, which is rich in dietary fiber.
+Potatoes baked in their skins may lose between 20 and 40% of their vitamin C content, because heating in air is slow and vitamin inactivation can continue for a long time.
 Small potatoes bake more quickly than large ones and therefore retain more of their vitamin C.